boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/react-core.md

       ```

-17. Open the `Index.js` file, replace the below code.
-These lines of code import the necessary modules `React` and `ReactDOM`, import the `App` component, and use `ReactDOM.render` to render the App component into the specified HTML element.
+17. Open the `Index.js` file and replace the code below.
+These lines of code import the necessary modules `React` and `ReactDOM`.  import the `App` component, and use `ReactDOM.render` to render the App component into the specified HTML element.

       ```js
             import React from 'react';